jshvarts/OfflineSampleApp/README.md

 * Other
     * [ButterKnife](http://jakewharton.github.io/butterknife/) to simplify View and Listener bindings.
     * [Travis CI](https://travis-ci.org/) is used for automating continuous integration.
-    * The following quality checks are configured: checkstyle, pmd, findbugs, lint.
+    * The following quality checks are configured: checkstyle, pmd, findbugs, lint and [RxLint](http://bitbucket.org/littlerobots/rxlint).
 You can perform all of them at once by executing `./gradlew check`

 ## Branches
 * **master** - comment sync response is observed and local database is updated by `LifecycleObserver`.
 For this to work, the app has to be in foreground.